Peter Stuyvesant Monument

 The Peter Stuyvesant Monument is a memorial to Peter Stuyvesant and the establishment of settlement of Bergen, New Netherlands in 1660.
 It is located at Journal Square district of Jersey City, New Jersey.
 The statue of Stuyvesant by J. Massey Rhind was originally installed in 1913 at Bergen Square.
 The statue and pedestal were unceremoniously removed in 2010.
 In 2014, the statue was restored and placed at nearby park in anticipation that a new pedestal would be built at the original location.

 Significance

-Bergen Square and surrounding streets the site of what is considered to be the oldest chartered municipality in the state of New Jersey, which at the time was part of the province of New Netherland.
+Bergen Square and surrounding streets are the site of what is considered to be the oldest chartered municipality in the state of New Jersey, which at the time was part of the province of New Netherland.
 While the area had been settled as early as the 1630s, first charter was granted by the Director-General of New Netherland, Petrus Stuyvesant in 1660 as Bergen.
 In 1683, became it became Bergen Township.